New surveillance footage of Michael Brown sparks protests

 Kanzler was present at the market during the protests Sunday night.
 Video from the scene shows him speaking to people as protesters shout at him.

-He told CNN's Sara Sidner that the full surveillance video will be released on Monday.
+He said that the full surveillance video will be released Monday.

+Pollock, however, stood by his claims, saying, "We show the entire exchange.
+We show the exchange from behind the counter. ...
+Anybody that sees it sees what happens.

 Kanzler claims the the soon-to-be-released video will refute the filmmaker's "edited version of events."